 Certain new and amended standards and interpretations to existing standards have been published and became effective during the current financial year.
-The company has assessed the relevance of all such new standards, interpretations and amendments and has determined that there is no material impact on the Company's financial statement.
+The company has assessed the relevance of all such new standards, interpretations and amendments and determined that the following will have an impact on the company.